TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 * **Whole-Stage Code Generation**: A whole stage code generation node compiles a sub-tree of plans that support code generation together into a single Java function, which helps improve execution performance.

 * **Per node execution timing**: Displays the time required for the execution of each node.
-If there are too many rows that are not getting filtered or exchanged,
+If there are too many rows that are not getting filtered or exchanged.

 * **Pool Name**: Default/Low Latency.
 Applications can explicitly configure the use of this pool using a SQL command `set snappydata.scheduler.pool=lowlatency`.